-- a.
+a.
 Leadership and demonstrated excellence in C4 and cyber in the Maritime environment is the cornerstone of success for IP officers.
-Future leaders of the IP community must have a proven record at sea, in shore C4 and Cyber tours, and demonstrated technical IP expertise supporting naval and joint operations. - b.
-The IP Community gains a significant number of officers through lateral transfer or re-designation, typically at 0-3 and 0-4.
+Future leaders of the IP community must have a proven record at sea, in shore C4 and Cyber tours, and demonstrated technical IP expertise supporting naval and joint operations.

+- b.
+The IP community gains a significant number of officers through lateral transfer or re-designation, typically at 0-3 and 0-4.
 For promotion eligibility purposes, these officers will not have completed the IP qualifications or assignments.
 As such, the board is encouraged to evaluate an officer's demonstrated sustained superior performance in warfare-appropriate billets (e.g., department head tours) and technical acumen to identify this aspect of a fully qualified officer. - c.
-Fully qualified reserve IP commanders will have successfully completed or be currently performing in an APPLYselected OIC, program manager, or XO leadership tour, or equivalent from previous community in the case of O-4 redesignations. - d.
-Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified reserve IP commanders will have: - (1) Demonstrated superior performance in APPLY-selected XO, OIC, or program manager assignment. - (2) Completed a technical master's degree or higher, advanced technical certifications, or DoD CIO certificate. - (3) Attained Space AQD VS5 or higher; this is especially valued when combined with relevant billet experience.
+Fully qualified reserve IP commanders will have successfully completed or be currently performing in a leadership tour (O-4 IWC Unit Officer-In-Charge, Executive Officer, Program Manager, Deputy Program Manager) or equivalent from previous community in the case of O-4 re-designations. - d.
+Best qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
+The best qualified reserve IP commanders will have: - (1) Demonstrated superior performance in APPLY-selected XO, OIC, or program manager assignment. - (2) Completed a technical post-graduate education, advanced technical certifications, or DoD CIO certificate. - (3) Attained Space AQD VS5 or higher; this is especially valued when combined with relevant billet experience. - (4) Attained JPME Phase I.